 If someone is co-signing your auto loan, then be sure they check their credit information as well.
 You both need accurate credit reports to ensure you get the best terms possible.

-Pre-qualify for an auto loan and be one step closer to driving home in the perfect car.
+Auto loan prequalification puts you one step closer to driving home in the perfect car.
 Find out more about AAA auto loan services.